Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 Barcelona has an extensive metro system that covers most of the city.
 It’s the cheapest and fastest way to get around.

-While there are single tickets, you can save money by purchasing a T10 card, which gives you 10 journeys for a lower per-trip price.
-The T10 card can be shared between multiple people, making it an even more cost-effective option.
+While there are single tickets, you can save money by purchasing a T-casual card, which gives you 10 journeys for a lower per-trip price.

 The metro runs from 5 am until midnight on weekdays and until 2 am on weekends.